 We expect that this alternative document will be more suitable for older couples who have already accumulated wealth, and who perhaps are marrying for a second time.

-The Net Lawman pre-marital agreements have been written to help you to comply with the suggested legal requirements.
+This agreement has been written to help you to comply with the suggested legal requirements.

 There is extensive coverage of property, possessions, investments.